doganbros/purpie/README.md

 Runs the app server in the development mode.

+Visit http://octopus.localhost:<SERVER_PORT>/swagger to get all the endpoints and documentation for the rest api

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://octopus.localhost:<PORT>](http://octopus.localhost:<PORT>) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make updates.\
 You will also see any lint errors in the console.

 ### `yarn build`